klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.getDecodedAnchoringTransactionByHash(transactionHash [, callback])
 ```

-Return the decoded anchored data in the transaction for the given transaction hash.
+Returns the decoded anchored data in the transaction for the given transaction hash.

 **Parameters**